ScottLogic/blog/_posts/2017-12-15-white-paper-optimising-data-lakes-for-financial-services.md

 title: 'White Paper: Optimising Data Lakes for Financial Services'
 date: 2017-12-15 00:00:00 Z
 categories:
-- acarr
 - Resources
 author: acarr
 layout: default_post
 summary: Data lakes?
 Most Financial Service organisations either have one or are considering one.
 This white paper explains key considerations and a warning to help guide their creation or optimisation to fulfil its requirement
 cta:
   link: http://blog.scottlogic.com/acarr/assets/data-lakes-white-paper.pdf
   text: Download the White Paper